rkuhlf/eclipse-real-time/README.md

 - See if there is a properly zeroed thrust curve for hotfire 2.
 - Do an analysis for combustion instability.
     - In particular during the second half of hotfire 2.
+- It would be good to have photos for all of this stuff in the description.
+- It would be fun to have a text description for each component as its own window.
+- It would be nice to have a full-screen button for each of the windows.
+- The playbackUpdate intervals should be refactored into an observer pattern - a bunch of components observing the update of a central interval.